verbsteam/specs/nouns-fungible-token-spec.md

 Initializes the fungible token with the same parameters this deploy function accepts.
 See the token contract for more information.

-Contracts are deployed using the `CREATE` operation, such that token addresses are harder to predict than when using `CREATE2`.
+Contracts are deployed using the `CREATE2` operation, such that token addresses are predictable.

 ## `NFTBackedToken` contract